okonomichiyaki/supercat/010-F08-believer.md

 ## Act II

+✦ Does a Rival have "The Young Light" ?

+- Can bot favorable combat to steal "The Young Light" ?

 ✦ Can bot Tax, Secure, or favorable battle to improve its position in an ambition with an Ideal marker? *(any improvement in the bot's ranking for the ambition, not just first or second place)*

 <!--